josiah-adfhaiti/manictime-allowed-tags-nonprofit-irs-based/README.md

 # manictime-allowed-tags-nonprofit-irs-based

-ADF's list of allowed tags

-ChatGPT revised version of the original: `manictime-allowed-tags-nonprofit-irs-based.txt`
+ADF's list of allowed tags with AI/LLM revised versions of the original: `manictime-allowed-tags-nonprofit-irs-based.txt`